maryam-mokhtari/react-bottom-sheet/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.
-The build is minified and the filenames include the hashes.
+The build is minified, the filenames include the hashes.

 ## License
 Licensed by MIT